-For this cannabis strain reviewed I tried out some Saturna that’s made by Broken Coast Cannabis, which is actually some Muskmelon OG.
-If you’ve read my other Broken Coast Cannabis strain reviews (Galiano, Quadra, Keats, Gabriola) you can probably tell by now that this company usually delivers above-average, carefully crafted, high-grade flower.
-Well thankfully, the trend continues with this Saturna strain.
-It’s a hybrid strain that’s more dominant on the indica side (60% indica, 40% sativa) with cannabinoid content that varies between 9% and 19% THC (this batch specifically had 18.3% THC and an insignificant amount of CBD).
+For this cannabis strain reviewed, I tried out some Saturna made by Broken Coast Cannabis, which is actually some Muskmelon OG.
+If you’ve read my other Broken Coast Cannabis strain reviews (Galiano, Quadra, Keats, Ruxton, and Denman) you can probably tell by now that this company usually delivers above-average, carefully crafted, high-grade flower.
+Well, thankfully, the trend continues with this Saturna strain.
+It’s a hybrid strain that’s more dominant on the Indica side with cannabinoid content that varies between 9% and 19% THC (this batch specifically had 18.3% THC and an insignificant amount of CBD).

 When it comes to lineage, according to Broken Coast themselves: “Saturna (AKA Muskmelon OG) is a Broken Coast original with an exclusive look, flavour, and aroma.This amazing strain is a result of complicated in-house hybridization with a genetic history unique to Broken Coast.”

 Packaging Details: This was packaged on 08/19/2019 and tested/reviewed on 03/21/2020, exactly 215 days after being packaged.
 Lot# 1650105019

 Pricing Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada. ($13.23/gram)